MellowFellow-sudo/Bing-Rewards-RP-free/README.md

 # Bing-Rewards-RP-free
 Program that makes the daily searches for PC and Mobile for now.
+(150 points each day)